diosney/node-iproute/README.md

 Regarding the **iproute** version, the `-json` option is used for display operations and was introduced in `v4.10.0`.
 <br>
-Ensure that your system has at least this **iproute** version installed.
+Ensure that your system has at least this version installed.

+**Note:** JSON support for the `ip neighbour get` command was added at a later version, if you need this specific command check the output in case it is not supported in your version.

 ### Permission Level